hackclub/hackclub/workshops/python_snake/README.md

 ## Initialize the screen
 Below our imports let's skip a line and start our game.
 First, we have to somehow declare that our terminal can be used as a user interface.
-We'll use `curses` to set a cursor, screen width, and screen height.
+We'll use `curses` to set a cursor, screen width, screen height, snake speed and enable keys.

 ```python
 # Define the screen